 Learn about talented copywriters and their successes, failures, habits, techniques, and more.

 Overall, Rob and Kira will set you up to create and grow a lucrative writing business through their advice and guests.

 Shameless plug, I know.

-I’ve mostly focused on my blog, but YouTube and podcasting is a bigger focus this year.
+I’ve mostly focused on my blog, but YouTube and podcasting are a bigger focus this year.

-We began naming projects and company’s with “Wise” or “Wyse” in the name as an inside joke.
+We began naming projects and companies with “Wise” or “Wyse” in the name as an inside joke.